Early Entrance to Kindergarten or First Grade - Closed for the 23-24 School Year

 The early entrance process assesses a child’s readiness for Kindergarten and the child's intellectual and developmental progression relative to future success as the youngest student in class in subsequent grades.
 The comprehensive process takes between 60 and 90 days and evaluates the aptitude, achievement, ability, interpersonal skills, and developmental maturity of the child.
 Early entrance is considered a grade-level acceleration and impacts a student’s entire academic career.
-Very few children qualify for early entrance to Kindergarten.
+Very few children qualify for early entrance to Kindergarten or First Grade.
 Please make sure you proceed with childcare arrangements as a contingency.
 If you are selecting a preschool or pre-K program, please understand that those programs routinely fill up quickly; we recommend you register your child for your selected daycare or preschool program.
 If you are applying for early entrance to kindergarten, please do not register or enroll your child as a kindergarten student using the online Parent Portal.
 You must get a paper application from the elementary school building your child will attend.

 What's the Process?

 What is the Early Entrance to Kindergarten Application Process?